 Another big mistake would be to use an abrasive cleaner such a Cif, it dulls the shine and will ruin your frames!
-General upkeep is key for long-lasting and bright white frames, washing up liquid should be applied once a month for great results.
+General upkeep is key for long-lasting and bright white frames, washing up liquid and water should be applied every six months for continued upkeep.